mdehtisham/movie-app-miniProject/README.md

 # movie-app-miniProject

-### This mini project illustrate, how to fetch data from a api.
+### This mini project illustrate, how to fetch data from an api.
 In this I am fetching the movies data from the themoviedb.org .

 ### I have created a basic markup, where I am dynamically inserting the data fetched by the API.